Does ChatGPT Have Ads? ChatGPT Ads Rollout Status in 2026

 | Microsoft Copilot, Perplexity, Gemini, Grok, AI Mode | 0% |

-ChatGPT’s May 26 rate is roughly 24× Google’s classic SERP rate and 100× Google’s in-AI-Overview rate.
+ChatGPT’s US rate is roughly 49× Google’s classic SERP rate and ~200× Google’s in-AI-Overview rate.
 The original “ChatGPT looks close to equilibrium for AI-native ads around 0.2-0.5%” framing was wrong.
-The actual surface sits at 25%+ overall and roughly 50% in the US.
+The actual surface sits at ~50% in lead markets, has held at that level through a full ramp/throttle/re-ramp cycle, and has added Japan as a fourth ad-serving market.

-See the updated penetration study for the country and advertiser breakdowns and the why-we-got-the-ceiling-wrong reflection.
+See the updated penetration study for the country and advertiser breakdowns and the full daily trend through the June cycle.

 Who is advertising on ChatGPT today